For Students

 If the student and instructor are unable to reach an agreement about the violation or sanction, the matter will move forward to a Continued Discussion with an Academic Honesty Panel.
 At this level, the Panel will determine the outcome of the matter.

 The student and instructor may each have one advisor present at the meeting.
 The advisors may not address the panel or other parties in attendance.
 In addition, a Continued Discussion will not be scheduled or postponed based on an advisor’s schedule.
-While an advisor can be any “individual who assists an instructor or student in preparing for a Continued Discussion or a meeting with the Multiple Violations Review Board,” members of the University Judiciary have agreed to be available as an advisor to students who request assistance in preparing for a Continued Discussion or for a meeting with the Multiple Violations Review Board.
-Please contact our office if you are requesting an advisor from University Judiciary.
+An advisor can be any “individual who assists an instructor or student in preparing for a Continued Discussion or the Multiple Violations Review Board.”
+We have a small number of students willing to serve as an advisor.
+Please let us know if you would like us to ask for an advisor on your behalf.
+On receiving your request, we will pass along names of responding students who are available, but we cannot guarantee an advisor and one is not mandated by the policy.
+You might also consider consulting the UGA Ombudspersons or Student Care and Outreach for guidance and additional support.

 Students should read the full academic honesty policy, A Culture of Honesty and review the UGA Facilitated Discussion Model (PDF) and Facilitated Discussion Agreement (PDF) before the Facilitated Discussion.
 Questions about the policy and procedures should be directed to the Coordinator at (706) 542-4336 or by e-mail at: honesty@uga.edu.